-Infantry Training Centre Catterick (ITC Catterick) trains all the Army’s infantrymen, producing some of the best infantry soldiers in the world.
+Infantry Training Centre Catterick (ITC Catterick) trains the Army’s infantry, producing some of the best infantry soldiers in the world.

 The Army School of Bagpipe Music and Highland Drumming (ASBM&HD) offers courses in piping and drumming at all levels for members of any Regular Regiment in the Army that has pipes and drums.